mattermost/mattermost-plugin-apps/README.md

 ## Getting Started

+Use the App Framework [docker development environment](dev) to get up and running quickly.

 Join the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our community server to discuss technical details and use cases for the App you're creating.

 [App developer documentation](https://developers.mattermost.com/integrate/apps/).